-Growing your own weed is fairly easy, as we’ve explained in a previous blogpost (READ HERE).
-Though it’s not always fun and games when trying to provide in your own homegrown cannabis.
-Slimy predators like snails and slugs could pose a serious threat to growing seedlings and blooming cannabis plants, but what can you do to protect hem?
+Growing weed is fairly easy, as we’ve explained in a previous blogpost.
+In spring and summer, growing cannabis plants outdoors is pretty straightforward, too.
+Still, cannabis gardening is not always fun and games.
+Slimy predators like snails and slugs pose a serious threat to growing seedlings and blooming cannabis plants, so knowing how to protect that crop is critical.
 Luckily, there’s a couple of ways to get rid of these slimeballs, responsibly.

-Below, you’ll find the best tricks to deter these slimy interlopers without resorting to backyard massacres.
+Below, you’ll find the best tricks to deter these slimy interlopers without resorting to chemical warfare.
 But first, let’s get to know some basics of slug and snail biology and behavior, in the spirit of Sun Tzu’s Art of War: Know Your Enemy…

-Know Your Enemy
+Protecting Cannabis From Slugs And Snails: Know Your Enemy

-Snails and slugs are pretty similar in morphology and behaviour.
-The main difference being that snails have exterior shells for protection.
+Snails and slugs are pretty similar in morphology and behaviour; the main difference being that snails have exterior shells for protection.
 Whereas slugs usually have no mobile homes on their backs.
 Instead, they sometimes have softer interior shell-like structures used to store calcium.
 Slugs can squeeze through tiny holes and cracks.
 Making them virtually unstoppable intruders; provided by great protection from predators and sunlight dehydration.

 Snails and slugs have a single ‘foot’, consisting of bands of muscle tissue that move in sequence to propel the beasts forward.
 They are quite fascinating creatures, having been around for well over 500 million years (!) and occurring all over the world in a bewildering range of species.
 The regular garden variants can live for over 15 years in captive conditions.

 To add to their alien sense of mystery: they are hermaphrodite.
 They do have sexual intercourse, but they are both male and female.
 So they fertilize each other while mating; which can last for up to half a day, incidentally.
 Oh yes, and they are slow.
 This is a real advantage for us humanoid growers, since they are quite unable to outrun us at about one millimetre per second.

 This one is a bit of a shocker.
 Snails and slugs will not cross a line of exposed copper wiring, because they receive a tiny electric shock whenever they touch the metal.
 No need to put the current on though.
 Simply fencing off your plants with copper wiring on the ground or around the base of the pot will do the trick – in a non-lethal way.

-Being a backyard bouncer takes some effort, but it’s an effective countermeasure if you have the time.
+Becoming a backyard bouncer takes some effort, but it’s an effective countermeasure if you have the time.
 Patrol your garden in the morning and look in all the cool, damp, and shady places.
 Lift up logs, rocks, and tiles and snatch any slug you see hiding underneath.
 Again, there is no need for genocide here; just collect them in a bucket and release them a few hundred metres from your garden.
-A great technique for anyone with annoying neighbours down the street!
+Now, you didn’t get this from us, but these slug relocation projects make a great technique for anyone with annoying neighbours down the street!